 About the Artist

-Chauney Peck (Seattle) received a 2010 GAP to develop a professional website and for the purchase of materials related to her new works New Chance Sculptures, which were originally inspired by an exhibit of traditional African fetish objects.
-Peck made chance sculptures that borrowed from their visual vocabulary of wrapping, carving, accumulating and covering.
-She transformed everyday found objects with layers of plaster, fluorescent string and fabric into mysterious shapes.
+Chauney Peck (Seattle) received 2010 GAP Award funding to develop a professional website and for the purchase of materials related to her new works New Chance Sculptures, which were originally inspired by an exhibit of traditional African fetish objects.
+She made chance sculptures that borrowed from their visual vocabulary of wrapping, carving, accumulating, and covering, transforming everyday found objects with layers of plaster, fluorescent string, and fabric into mysterious shapes.
 The shift into sculpture and into a new studio presents a wonderful opportunity to use tools and techniques she has been interested in for a long time, such as making large wood sculptures and casting cement forms.

 Information included above was provided by artist at the time of application.